-- Employment Generation: As a result, the banking industry employs millions of people and contributes to the economy by providing services to its consumers. - Assisting Farming and agricultural output: India's economy is heavily reliant on the agriculture industry.
+- Assisting Farming and agricultural output: India's economy is heavily reliant on the agriculture industry.
 Farmers typically require loans to produce agricultural goods in this industry, which is dependent on the monsoon rains.
 This is where the banks play a big role since they provide lower interest loans. - Monitory Policy: The country's financial policy is implemented mostly through banks.
 The primary goal of monetary policy is to reduce inflation, which may be readily accomplished through banking system rules.

-4. MERGERS
+MERGERS

 When two or more businesses come together to form a single business, it is a merger.
 An current business entity or a new one can be formed through the merger of the one or more business firms.
 When two or more companies combine, their assets and liabilities as well as their owners' interests and businesses are entwined.
-In other words, in a merger arrangement, the goodperforming business will acquire all of the badperforming firm's assets and liabilities.
-Statement of Accounting Standards (AS-14) - Accounting for Amalgamations- Laws in India utilise the terms "mergers" and "amalgamation" interchangeably, according to the Institute of Chartered Accountant of India (ICAI).4
+In other words, in a merger arrangement, the good-performing business will acquire all of the bad-performing firm's assets and liabilities.
+Statement of Accounting Standards (AS-14) - Accounting for Amalgamations- Laws in India utilise the terms "mergers" and "amalgamation" interchangeably, according to the Institute of Chartered Accountant of India (ICAI).

-5. TYPES OF MERGER
+TYPES OF MERGER